suryaturaga3142/chipdev-verilog/README.md

 ### Why this website

 Honestly, I just saw a couple of interesting questions especially in the hard levels.
 They didn't look unsolvable, but they look like they could use some optimized code.
 I like the feeling when I simpify a complicated piece of code into something nicer.
+Not ignoring HDLBits tho, they have more testbenching which is cool.